Banking Law Roundup

 No Stay Violation By Bank Holding Onto Garnished Funds

-Absent a court order or the garnishing creditor’s release, a garnishee bank does not violate the automatic stay of 11 U.S.C. § 362 by refusing to release garnished funds upon receipt of notice of the account holder’s , a court in Pennsylvania has concluded.
+Absent a court order or the garnishing creditor’s release, a garnishee bank does not violate the automatic stay of 11 U.S.C. § 362 by refusing to release garnished funds upon receipt of notice of the account holder’s bankruptcy, a bankruptcy court in Pennsylvania has concluded.

 National Bank Act Preempts Two State Laws, California Says

 The National Bank Act, 12 U.S.C. § 1 et seq. (“NBA”), preempts a state statute governing disclosures which must be made in connection with provision of credit-card “convenience checks,” the California Supreme Court has held.

 As regards national banks, the court said such disclosures are governed by federal banking regulations and the state law improperly sought to place additional, and in some instances contradictory, requirements upon such banks.
 Parks v.
 MBNA Am.
 Bank, 54 Cal.
 4th 376 (2012).